EdwaRen/eddieren.me/README.md

 # License
 This project and its use as a template is licensed under the GNU General Public License v3.0 (GNU GPL v3.0).
 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 For more specific information see [LICENSE](../blob/master/LICENSE)

+Constituent icons used in this project are licensed through Creative Commons BY 3.0.
+Some authors are responsible for multiple icons.

+Icon made by Dave Gandy from www.flaticon.com, licensed by Creative Commons BY 3.0. <br >
+Icon made by Roundicon from www.flaticon.com, licensed by Creative Commons BY 3.0. <br >
+Icon made by Chanut is Industries from www.flaticon.com, licensed by Creative Commons BY 3.0. <br >
+Icon made by Freepik from www.flaticon.com, licensed by Creative Commons BY 3.0. <br >
+Icon made by Madebyoliver from www.flaticon.com, licensed by Creative Commons BY 3.0. <br >
+Icon made by Pixel Buddha from www.flaticon.com, licensed by Creative Commons BY 3.0. <br >
+Icon made by Icon Pond from www.flaticon.com, licensed by Creative Commons BY 3.0

 # Contact